United States Coast Guard Auxiliary University Programs: Additional training opportunities

 The Coast Guard Auxiliary provides an opportunity for AUP Member to take Incident Command System (ICS) courses through FEMA's Emergency Management Institute (EMI) and additional training opportunities through the Auxiliary Learning Management System.

 Center for Homeland Defense and Security Courses

 Auxiliarists may register and participate in the Naval Postgraduate School Center for Homeland Defense and Security Self Study Courses.
 As of 2025, over 30 online courses are available.

 AUP Units

 Remote Collaborative Unit (RCU)

-The Auxiliary University Programs Remote Collaborative Unit was created for students interested in participating in the AUP that don't have a campus presence at their school.
+The Auxiliary University Programs Remote Collaborative Unit was created for students interested in participating in the AUP that do not have a campus presence at their school.
 Through cooperation with a nearby flotilla, students can further develop operational and leadership skills.